lateef-salami/ecopath/pages/next-page.md

 To expand our market share, and hence our environmental impact, we are working towards adding HP and Sharp compatible toner cartridges and master stencil to our product range.
 These, in addition to Janibis ink cartridges that we already offer, will constitute a complete printing solution for many educational institutions.

-**We are looking to partner with producers of sustainable HP and Sharp compatible toner cartridges to import them into Nigeria.**
+**We are looking to partner with producers of sustainable HP and Sharp compatible toner cartridges to source as components into Nigeria and locally assemble.**
-For us sustainable means non-toxic toner powder, high yield per cartridge and easy-to-recycle packaging.
+For us sustainable means non-toxic toner powder, high yield per cartridge and packaging that is easy-to-reuse and ultimately to recycle.
 Cartridges that could be refilled multiple times before end of life would be ideal.
 We have not seen HP or Sharp compatible toner cartridges that satisfy our sustainability criteria in Nigeria, hence the need to import.
 To be financially sustainable we are commited to being price competitive on per-page basis; while higher yield per cartridge will probably mean higher per-cartridge prices.